 While actual revenue growth will depend on world and domestic economic developments as well as timely implementation of planned capital budget projects, the Port's blend of long-term lease and operations revenue sources makes future revenue streams reasonably predictable.
-See Table 13 for historical and projected port operating revenue.

-The Port projects that annual tax levy receipts will grow from \$13.1 million in 2014 to \$14.0 million in 2018.
-These projections assume no valuation increases from 2014 to 2017, and modest growth in values in 2017 and 2018 of 1% each year.
+See Table VII-1 for historical and projected port operating revenue.
+The Port projects that annual tax levy receipts will grow from \$14.2 million in 2015 to \$15.2 million in 2019.
+These projections assume no valuation increases from 2016 and 2017, and modest growth in values in 2018 and 2019 of 1% each year.
 The millage rate is expected to remain constant at \$0.18365 per thousand dollars of valuation.